Spinal Muscular Atrophy (SMA)

 SMA Treatment

-Nusinersen, known as the SMA drug, received FDA approval in 2016.
-The working logic of the drug is that the SMN2 gene aims to provide cell nutrition by increasing the production of the protein called SMN.
-This delays motor neuron death and reduces symptoms.
+Known as the SMA drug, nusinersen received FDA approval in 2016.
+The drug works by increasing the production of the SMN protein from the SMN2 gene, which aims to nourish the cells.
+This helps delay motor neuron death and reduce symptoms.

-In our country, the drug, which was approved by the Ministry of Health in 2017, has been tested in only 200 patients worldwide.
+In our country, the drug was approved by the Ministry of Health in 2017 and has been tested on only 200 patients worldwide.

-Although there is no type distinction in the FDA approval, it has never been tried in type-4 patients.
-Since the side effects of this drug, whose costs are extremely high, are not known, it is not used in type-4 patients in our country.
-The Ministry of Health currently only approves its use in the treatment of type-1 SMA patients.
+Although there is no type distinction in FDA approval, it has never been tested on Type-4 patients.
+Due to its high costs and unknown side effects, it is not used for Type-4 patients in our country.
+The Ministry of Health currently only approves its use for Type-1 SMA patients.

 Ask the Doctor a Question